 The room in which Ataturk died

-When we enter the Blue the Blue Room, on the right we see two smaller rooms over looking the sea.
+When we enter the Blue Room, on the right we see two smaller rooms overlooking the sea.
 The first room was used by Gazi Mustafa Kemal Ataturk, Founder and First President of the Republic of Turkey, as a study.
 The visitor notices by contrast with the rest of the palace, the simplicity of this room.
-The second room, served as Ataturk’s bedroom, and it was here that the great revolutionary died on November 10, 1938.
-At the entrance to the bedroom on the right wall there is a painting depicting the four seasons, much beloved by Ataturk.
-All of the furnishings are of walnut, with a medicine chest along side the death bed, containing the medications last used by the late president.
-The decor is one of stars and leaves, done in gold-leaf.
+The second room served as Ataturk’s bedroom, and it was here that the great revolutionary died on November 10, 1938.
+At the entrance to the bedroom on the right wall, there is a painting depicting the four seasons, much beloved by Ataturk.
+All of the furnishings are of walnut, with a medicine chest alongside the death bed, containing the medications last used by the late president.
+The decor is one of the stars and leaves, done in gold-leaf.